ucsd-dsc-arts/dsc160-midterm-group12/README.md

 For the project proposal, please write a short abstact addressing the questions below.
 You should replace the entire contents of this section with one to two paragraphs addressing the following:

+One interesting thing about studying art is how art is able to develop over time.
 - What is the data set that you are going to analyze?
 - What is your research question?
 - What is your hypothesis about the results?